iguit0/amazonia/frontend/README.md

     yarn dev
 ```

-To open the app navigate to http://localhost:3000
+To open the running local app navigate to http://localhost:3000